bosun-monitor/bosun/docs/usage.md

 In all cases where a save fails, a reload will not happen and the save will not be persisted (the definitions file will not be changed).

 ## Alert Testing
 Alerts can be tested before they are committed to production.
 This allows you to refine the trigger conditions to control the signal to noise and to preview the rendered templates to make sure alerts are informative.
-This done by selecting the alert the from the [Jump Alert Dropdown](http://localhost:4000/usage#jump-buttons) at <a href="/usage#rule-editor-image" class="image-number">①</a> and the clicking the test alert button at <a href="/usage#rule-editor-image" class="image-number">④</a>.
+This done by selecting the alert the from the [Jump Alert Drop down](http://localhost:4000/usage#jump-buttons) at <a href="/usage#rule-editor-image" class="image-number">①</a> and the clicking the test alert button at <a href="/usage#rule-editor-image" class="image-number">④</a>.

 There are two ways you can test alerts:

   1. A single iteration (a snapshot of time)
   2. Multiple iterations over a period of time.

-Which behavior is used depends on the `From` and `To` fields at <a href="/usage#rule-editor-image" class="image-number">③</a>.
-If `From` is left blank, that a single iteration is tested with the time current time.
-If `From` is set to a time and `To` is unset, a single iteration will be done at that time.
-When doing single iteration testing the `Results` and `Template` <a href="/usage#rule-editor-image" class="image-number">⑤</a> tabs at will be populated.
-The `Results` tabs show the warn/crit results for each set, and a rendered template will be show in the `Template` tab.
+Which behavior is used depends on the <span class="docFromLabel">From</span> and <label>To</label> fields at <a href="/usage#rule-editor-image" class="image-number">③</a>.
+If <span class="docFromLabel">From</span> is left blank, that a single iteration is tested with the time current time.
+If <span class="docFromLabel">From</span> is set to a time and <span class="docFromLabel">To</span> is unset, a single iteration will be done at that time.
+When doing single iteration testing the <span class="docFromLabel">Results</span> and <span class="docFromLabel">Template</span> <a href="/usage#rule-editor-image" class="image-number">⑤</a> tabs at will be populated.
+The <span class="docFromLabel">Results</span> tabs show the warn/crit results for each set, and a rendered template will be show in the  <span class="docFromLabel">Template</span> tab.

-Which item from the result set that will be rendered in the Template tab is controlled by the `Template Group` field at <a href="/usage#rule-editor-image" class="image-number">④</a>.
+Which item from the result set that will be rendered in the Template tab is controlled by the <span class="docFromLabel">Template Group</span> field at <a href="/usage#rule-editor-image" class="image-number">④</a>.
 Which result to use for the template is picked by specifying a tagset in the format of `key=value,key=value`.
 The first result that has the specified tags will be used.
 If no results match, than the first result is chosen.

 <div class="admonition">
 <p class="admonition-title">Tip</p>
-<p>When working on a template it is good to set the <code>From</code> time to a fixed date.
+<p>When working on a template it is good to set the <span class="docFromLabel">From</span> time to a fixed date.
 That way when expressions are rerun they will likely hit Bosun's query cache and things will be faster.</p>
 </div>

-The `Email` field at <a href="/usage#rule-editor-image" class="image-number">④</a> makes it so when an alert is tested, the rendered template is email to the address specified in the field.
-This is so you can check for any differences between what you see in the `Template` tab.
+The <span class="docFromLabel">Email</span> field at <a href="/usage#rule-editor-image" class="image-number">④</a> makes it so when an alert is tested, the rendered template is email to the address specified in the field.
+This is so you can check for any differences between what you see in the <span class="docFromLabel">Template</span> tab.

-Setting both `From` and `To` enables testing multiple iterations of the selected alert over time.
-The number of iterations depends on the setting to the two linked fields `Intervals` and `Step Duration` at <a href="/usage#rule-editor-image" class="image-number">③</a>.
+Setting both <span class="docFromLabel">From</span> and <span class="docFromLabel">To</span> enables testing multiple iterations of the selected alert over time.
+The number of iterations depends on the setting to the two linked fields <span class="docFromLabel">Intervals</span> and <span class="docFromLabel">Step Duration</span> at <a href="/usage#rule-editor-image" class="image-number">③</a>.
 Changing one changes the other.
-Intervals will be the number of runs to do even spaced out over the duration of `From` to `To` and `Step Duration` is how much time should be between intervals.
-Doing a test over time will populate the `Timeline` tab <a href="/usage#rule-editor-image" class="image-number">⑤</a> which draws a clickable graphic of severity states for each item in the set:
+Intervals will be the number of runs to do even spaced out over the duration of <span class="docFromLabel">From</span> to <span class="docFromLabel">To</span> and <span class="docFromLabel">Step Duration</span> is how much time in minutes should be between intervals.
+Doing a test over time will populate the <span class="docFromLabel">Timeline</span> tab <a href="/usage#rule-editor-image" class="image-number">⑤</a> which draws a clickable graphic of severity states for each item in the set:

 ![Rule Editor Timeline Image](/public/timeline.jpg)